-To obtain information on converting Long Term Disability Insurance to an individual policy, contact The Standard at 800-378-4668 and reference group policy number 135262.
+To obtain information about converting your LTD coverage to an individual policy, contact The Standard at 800-378-4668 and reference group policy number 135262.

-Summary of actions to convert to an individual policy:
+Summary of actions to port to an individual policy:

-- 1. Review and complete the LTD Conversion Application. - 2.
-Mail your completed application with your premium payment to the policy underwriter, The Standard, at the address listed on the form. - IU Human Resources will submit the Employer Statement directly to The Standard.
+- 1. Complete and return the LTD Conversion Application to The Standard at the address listed on the form.
+IU Human Resources will submit the Employer Statement directly to The Standard.
 For this reason, the Employer Statement does not need to be included in your mailing.
-Your application and payment must be received within 31 days from the date your group coverage ended. - 3.
+Your application and payment must be received within 31 days from the date your group coverage ended. - 2.
+Send the initial premium to the address on the application within 31 days after the date that group coverage terminates. - 3.
 Notify The Standard of beneficiary changes, address changes, and/or name changes.

-SUPPLEMENTAL AD&D
+SUPPLEMENTAL AD&D INSURANCE

-Indiana University provides the opportunity for employees to purchase optional Supplemental Accidental Death & Dismemberment (AD&D) Insurance from \$30,000 to \$500,000 of coverage.
+Indiana University provides employees with the opportunity to purchase optional Supplemental Accidental Death & Dismemberment (AD&D) Insurance from \$30,000 to \$500,000 of coverage.
 The plan pays benefits in the event of accidental loss of life or severe injuries which result in dismemberment.
 Various additional benefits are available for such situations as violent crime, death of both the employee and spouse in one accident, and education or training for surviving children or spouses.
 Premiums are based on the level of coverage selected and are deducted from your salary on a pre-tax basis.
 The Supplemental AD&D policy is underwritten by The Standard Insurance Company ("The Standard").

-Full-time (75% FTE or greater) appointed Academic and Staff employees (including Residents) may purchase Supplemental AD&D for themselves and their eligible dependents.
-A dependent is a legal spouse or dependent children (live birth through age 25).
+Full-time (75% FTE or greater) appointed Academic and Staff employees (including Residents) may purchase Supplemental AD&D insurance for themselves and their eligible dependents.
+A dependent is a legal spouse or dependent children through age 25.
 Coverage for disabled dependents may be kept in force beyond the age limit if proof of total disability is provided within 31 days of the date when coverage would have ended due to the age limit.